Freakwill/pyrimidine/paper/paper.md

 ## Create your own classes and algorithms
-In classical GAs, the mutation rate and crossover rate remain constant and uniform throughout the entire population during evolution.
-However, in self-adaptive GA, these rates can be dynamically encoded within each individual, allowing for adaptability during iterations.
-It is remarkably simple to implement self-adaptive GA by `pyrimidine`.
+In standard GAs, the mutation rate and crossover rate remain constant and uniform throughout the entire population during evolution.
+However, in self-adaptive GAs, these rates can be dynamically encoded in each individual, allowing for adaptability during iterations.
+It is remarkably simple to implement self-adaptability by `pyrimidine`.

-We introduce a `MixedIndividual` comprising two chromosomes—one representing the solutions and the other encapsulating the probabilities of mutation and crossover.
+We introduce an "mixed-individual" comprising two chromosomes of different types: one representing the solution and the other encapsulating the probabilities of mutation and crossover.

 ```python
 class NewIndividual(MixedIndividual):